MNoichl/opinionated/README.md

 <img src="img/opinions_sg_example.png" width="672" />

 `opinionated_fsc` which uses  `Fira Sans Condensed`.
-This example also deomnstrates that when using faceted plots, it can sometimes be necessary to slightly adjust the title upwards, and the attribution downwards and to the left.
+This example also demonstrates that when using faceted plots, it can sometimes be necessary to slightly adjust the title upwards, and the attribution downwards and to the left.

     plt.style.use("opinionated_fsc")